sw1562776/milky-addon/README.md

   - Automatically interacts with entities in range.

 ### In progress
-- InHand
-  - Fill your mainhand and offhand with chosen items.
 - AutoDeposit
   - Automatically deposits items from your inventory into chests when needed.
 - AutoRefill